TL;DR

 Tyson Supasatit

-Tyson Supasatit is Director of Product Marketing at Dropzone AI where he helps cybersecurity defenders understand what is possible with AI agents.
+Tyson Supasatit is Principal Product Marketing Manager at Dropzone AI where he helps cybersecurity defenders understand what is possible with AI agents.
 Previously, Tyson worked at companies in the supply chain, cloud, endpoint, and network security markets.
 Connect with Tyson on Mastodon at https://infosec.exchange/@tsupasat